salihedneer21/tohras/README.md

 1. Navigate to the "Training" page
 2. Click "+ Start Training" button
 3. Select a user from the dropdown
-4. Add training image URLs:
-   - Manually add URLs one by one, OR
-   - Click "Load User Images" to use images associated with the user
+4. Upload 10-15 clear portrait photos (drag in multiple at once)
+5. Review the thumbnails and remove any image that doesn’t meet the guidelines
-5. Optionally provide a custom model name
+6. Optionally provide a custom model name
-6. Click "Start Training"
+7. Click "Start Training" – the app automatically zips the photos, stores them in S3, and kicks off the Replicate job

 **Monitor Training:**
 - Training status will be displayed in the training list